 Welcome to your Molecular Biology course

-Starting a postgraduate course can be a little overwhelming, and we want to help you prepare in advance and know what to expect.
-We have put together this information to help you get ready for your exciting new course at Staffordshire University.
+Starting a postgraduate course can feel overwhelming at first, but we are here to support you every step of the way.
+To help you prepare and know what to expect, we put together this information to ensure you are ready for your exciting new adventure at the University of Staffordshire.

 Course delivery